metrom-xyz/monorepo/README.md

 The monorepo contains the following packages under the `packages` folder:

-- `@monorepo/frontend`: The official Metrom frontend built with Next.js.
+- `frontend`: The official Metrom frontend built with Next.js.
-- `@monorepo/sdk`: A general-purpose SDK for interacting with Metrom.
+- `sdk`: A general-purpose SDK for interacting with Metrom.
 It provides interfaces for Metrom entities, clients to fetch protocol data from services like `backend` and `data-manager`, and utility functions.
-- `@monorepo/ui`: A React-based implementation of the Metrom design system, developed in TypeScript and documented with Storybook.
+- `ui`: A React-based implementation of the Metrom design system, developed in TypeScript and documented with Storybook.
 Widely used in the frontend for UI components.
-- `@monorepo/subgraph`: The official Metrom subgraph implementation.
+- `subgraph`: The official Metrom subgraph implementation.
-- `@monorepo/blocks-subgraphs`: Block subgraphs for each Metrom-supported network.
+- `blocks-subgraphs`: Block subgraphs for each Metrom-supported network.

 Additionally, there are subgraph packages for different AMM variants supported by Metrom.